-McKeen states that in October 2010 the Carriers obtained approval from the FAA for its transition plan for moving to a single operating certificate.
+McKeen states that in October of 2010 the Carriers obtained approval from the FAA for a transition plan for moving to a single operating certificate.
 The Carriers expect that the FAA will issue the single operating certificate in the last quarter of 2011 or the first quarter of 2012.
-According to McKeen, as a predicate to seeking the single operating certificate, Continental determined that it would seek to combine the Continental and CMI operating certificates so that when the FAA issues the single operating certificate to the Carriers it will include CMI.
-On December 22, 2010, the FAA granted Continental's request for a single operating certificate to combine it and CMI.
+The FAA has already granted Continental's request for a single operating certificate to combine it and CMI.